ballerina-platform/ballerina-dev-website/learn/get-started/build-a-data-service-in-ballerina.md

 The MySQL driver JAR is necessary to connect to and interact with a MySQL server.
 There are several methods of doing this.

 1. Import the `ballerinax/mysql.driver` package in your `main.bal` file.
-This Package bundles the latest MySQL driver so that the MySQL connector can be used in ballerina projects easily.
+This Package bundles the latest MySQL driver so that the MySQL connector can be used in ballerina packages easily.
    ```ballerina
    import ballerinax/mysql.driver as _;
    ```